 While a global pandemic might have brought international travel to a virtual standstill, there’s no reason to suppose that this will be a permanent state of affairs.
 If you’re planning on moving to a new country for a set of new challenges and opportunities, it might still be that 2020 is the year in which you do it.
 And now, you have time to plan your move and make sure that it’s the right one.
-Good immigration lawyers will be able to advise you where to move, and to help you to meet the necessary legal standards.

 So where are the best countries to immigrate to?

 In Europe, the Scandinavian countries tend to rank near the top when it comes to most measures of quality of life.
 Of these, Sweden is probably the most alluring for new visitors.
 Swedish parents get 480 days of paid parental leave to share between them, and, while the tax rates are high, the rewards are just about everywhere to see, with a strong social safety net that catches everyone.

 If you’ve always wanted to relocate to South America, then Paraguay might just be the best place to make the trip to.
 There’s a financial barrier to overcome, as permanent residents will need at least $5,000 to deposit into a local bank, and you’ll need to actually visit the country once ever three years.
 But this isn’t just a holiday home for mega-rich tax dodgers; the cost of living here is low, and there’s plenty of natural beauty to be found on the beaches and hillsides.

 With a strong healthcare system, an English-speaking population, and a friendly and outgoing culture (with an immigration system to match), Canada has long been a popular destination for British expats.
 On top of this, the country is experiencing a protracted labour shortage, which means that there are jobs available in a whole range of different industries.
 According to a report by the EIU, Canada’s major cities are among the ‘most liveable’ in the world, making them an ideal destination for expats looking for an urban lifestyle.